Best CB Radios Reviews – Radios that Serious CB’ers Count On in 2018

 On the same note, enquire whether the radio has programmable memory.
 This makes scanning fast since it is done on a few pre-programmed channels at a time.

 Squelch Control and RF Gain

-These are 2 important control features that you want on your CB radio.
-Previously a preserve for high-end models, these 2 features are quite common in almost all low-end radios today.
+These are two important control features that you want on your CB radio.
+Previously a preserve for high-end models, these two features are quite common in almost all low-end radios today.

 All in all, it’s important to check out whether your target CB radio has them on the control panel.

 The squelch control mutes weak distant signals in favor of the strong signals near you.
 This means that the audios will suffer from minimal noise.

 The RF gain works similarly to the Squelch but in a slightly different manner.
 The RF gain lets you listen to distant signals by ‘muting’ the signals closest to you.

 This means that if you want to maintain a conversation with another person who is far away, you’ll need to open the RF Gain so that there is minimal interference from the strong signals around you.